PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/1-overview/README.md

 ## Examples

 You can follow our [step-by-step tutorial](../3-tutorial/README.md) to have everything setup the right way and get started as quickly as possible.

-## Support

-Our team is here to help you get started with the implementation of PrestaShop Billing.
-Please [click here](https://meetings.hubspot.com/esteban-martin3/prestashop-new-framework-integration-meeting) to set up a meeting with us before proceeding with the integration of your module.